Brunner Island Steam Electric Station: Sulphur dioxide emissions

 In 2006, Brunner Island ranked 27th on the list of most-polluting major power station in the US in terms of sulphur dioxide gas emission rate: it discharged 20.49 lb of SO2 for each MWh of electric power produced that year (93,545 tons of SO2 per year in total).
-Scrubbers began operation in 2009, removing about 90-percent of sulfur dioxide emissions, and they reduce mercury emissions.
+Scrubbers began operation in 2009, removing about 90-percent of sulfur dioxide emissions and reducing mercury emissions.
 They spray a mixture of crushed limestone and water onto the exhaust gas before it goes out the plant's chimney.
 Sulfur reacts with the limestone and water in the plant's exhaust, forming synthetic gypsum.
 This is collected and shipped to a drywall manufacturing company.

 Waste heat

-Brunner Island discharges all of its waste heat (about 1.44 times its electrical output) into its brand new cooling towers as of 2009.
+Brunner Island discharges all of its waste heat (about 1.44 times its electrical output) through evaporative cooling towers, installed new in 2009.

 Conversion to Natural Gas

 As part of a 2018 out-of-court settlement with the Sierra Club, which had previously sued the plant and its current owner, Talen Energy, over air and water pollution, Brunner Island will eventually completely phase out coal.
-By 2023, Brunner Island will stop burning coal from May to September, which is considered peak smog season.
-By 2028, the facility will have completely switched over to natural gas.
+Brunner Island has stopped burning coal from May to September, which is considered peak smog season.
+By 2028, the facility will completely switch over to natural gas 12 months of the year.